 Why You Always Want to Be Expanding Your Audience

 I recently re-read ReWork, a book that summarizes all the lessons that Jason Fried learned while he was building his CRM BaseCamp.
 One of the mini-chapters in the book advises entrepreneurs to make sure that they’re building an audience.
 Why?
 Because “when you build an audience, you don’t have to buy people’s attention — they give it to you.”
+That’s pretty powerful.

 How big is your email marketing list?
 Your customer base?
 Your Instagram following?
 These are audiences that you’ve built that you can now strategically tap into.
 When you’ve got something to say, they’re listening.